What is Domain?

 A domain name is your website’s address to find it over the internet.
 Just Like a GPS needs a road address or a zipcode to give directions, an internet browser needs a domain name to guide you to a particular website.

 A Domain name consists of two primary components.
 For example, We have a domain Instagram.com Instagram is the company name and the Domain is (.com).
 At the point when an organization (or an individual) buys a Domain name, they’re ready to determine which server they are pointing at.

-Every Domain name follows different formula and keeping in mind that .com Domain is currently in use of about 46.5% of every worldwide websites, that leaves a lot of space for other Domain name types like .org and .net.
+Every domain name follows a different formula and keeping in mind that the .com is currently in use by about 46.5% of every worldwide website, that leaves a lot of space for other name types like .org and .net.
 In general, the most widely recognized kinds of Domain names include:

-A Top-level domain is a sort of Domain name which is at the high level among all web’s Domain name network.
+A Top-level domain is a sort of Domain name which is at a high level among all networks.
 There are over 1,000 TLDs available to use yet the most widely recognized and used are .com, .org, .net, and .edu

 ccTLD: Country Code Top Level Domains